North Richmond Precinct engagement

 Youth Hub at Richmond Estate

 In early 2021, Yarra Council and Dept Families, Fairness and Housing (DFFH) opened a vibrant, dedicated space for young people in the ground floor of the 106 Elizabeth St building on Richmond Estate.
 Yarra Youth Services provides programming and activities for residents aged 12-25.
 DFFH has also funded a Step into Employment program to help young people find their first jobs.
-For more information on other youth employment programs across Yarra visit the Education and Employment Pathways page.
+For more information on other youth employment programs across Yarra visit our Employment Pathways page.

 Employment in North Richmond